 Cost: SMRs can produce electricity for between 5 cent and 8.4 cent per unit, which is much cheaper than Britain’s 9 pence per unit from its new nuclear units.
 This cost curve (from a Sustainable Energy Authority of Ireland report) shows how it is cheaper to reduce emissions using nuclear than using large amounts of onshore wind or using offshore wind, wave or tidal energy.
 Note that SMRs would reduce costs significantly compared to the nuclear plants used in the SEAI study.

 Construction: While larger reactors often overrun their lengthy construction estimates, SMRs will be built in factory and require minimal assembly on site, reducing build time to 3 years.
 Improved build reliability leads to improved project certainty, which greatly reduces project risk.
 This, in turn, lowers the cost of finance, which reduces the final cost of electricity.

 By installing the units sequentially, the first SMR would be operating and earning income before the next is underway, thus reducing the total sunk capital requirement to levels affordable by privately owned utilities – no State investment or subvention would be required.

-Waste: Under International agreements, such as proposed by the International Framework for Nuclear Energy Cooperation, Ireland would source its nuclear fuel from an existing nuclear nation to whom we would return all the spent fuel for safe storage or reprocessing.
-There is now over 60 years of experience in storing spent fuel from nuclear power stations, and there has been no serious incidents with this fuel to date.
+Waste: Under International agreements, such as proposed by the International Framework for Nuclear Energy Cooperation, Ireland could source its nuclear fuel from an existing nuclear nation to whom we would return all the spent fuel for safe storage or reprocessing.
+There is now over 60 years of experience in storing spent fuel from nuclear power stations, without serious incident.

 Reliability: Nuclear reactors are typically available for over 90% of the time.